Track your competition wins on a prize spreadsheet

 It’s a new year and we’re all raring to get winning!
 Get ready to welcome all those shiny new prizes into your home by creating a spreadsheet to record all the details.
-Unlike a notebook, a spreadsheet enables you to tally up totals easily – you can also search it and create pie charts to see how well you do with different types of comps.
+Unlike a notebook, a spreadsheet enables you to tally up totals easily – you can also search it, filter it and create pie charts to see how well you do with different types of comps.

-Here’s a screenshot of my 2022 prize spreadsheet to show how it works:
+Here’s a screenshot of my 2025 prize spreadsheet to show how it works:

-It’s useful to:
+A spreadsheet is useful to:

-• calculate the value of the prizes you win over a certain period of time
+- calculate the value of the prizes you win over a certain period of time

-• give you a boost during a dry spell – you’ll be surprised how many small prizes you win, and making sure you list all those little wins will help you feel more positive and enthusiastic
+- give you a boost during a dry spell – you’ll be surprised how many small prizes you win, and making sure you list all those little wins will help you feel more positive and enthusiastic

-• see which type of competitions you’re most successful with, and should be focusing on
+- see which type of competitions you’re most successful with, and should be focusing on

-• remind yourself to say THANKS to the promoter, which is really appreciated
+- remind yourself to say THANKS to the promoter, which is really appreciated

-• see how you’re doing if you set yourself regular comping goals – eg. to win a prize a week, or to win ten Instagram competitions in 2023!
+- see how you’re doing if you set yourself regular comping goals – eg. to win a prize a week, or to win ten Instagram competitions in 2026!

 How to set up your prize spreadsheet